zacherydickson/HUBDesign/README.md

   coronavirus genomes

 The following will generate a directory with all final and most intermediate files HUBDesign produces:
-`bin/HUBDesign --guide-tree test/Guide.tree --tiling-density 1 --probe-count 2500 --output-dir test --verbose --keep test/GenomeInfo.tab 2>test.log`
+`bin/HUBDesign --guide-tree test/Guide.tree --tiling-density 1 --probe-count 5000 --output-dir test_res --verbose --keep test/GenomeInfo.tab 2>test.log`

 The output of this command can be compared to the output provided in the test directory